nmdickson/GCfit/README.md

 ### Fitting

 Fitting of the clusters is done through the `fit` function of `fitter`.
-For ease of use, a command-line script is provided in `bin/GCfitter`.
+For ease of use, a command-line script is provided in `GCfitter`, which should be automatically placed in your path upon installation.

 `GCfitter` takes the name of the cluster you wish to fit, as well as a number of sampler directives.
 See `GCfitter -h` for a full list of arguments.